mpethamotaung/Daxter/README.md

 # Daxter Project: Accountant Aggregation and Insights Dashboard
 Daxter (OpenTax Agent Data Ingestion and AI Dashboard) is a project simulating a full-stack application for accountants.
-It aggregates financial/tax compliance data from multiple agent sources, persists it in a PostgreSQL database, and provides an interactive dashboard and an AI Assistant (powered by LangGraph/LLM) for natural langugage queries and insights.
+It aggregates financial/tax compliance data from multiple agent sources, persists it in a PostgreSQL database, and provides an interactive dashboard and an AI Assistant (powered by LangGraph/LLM) for natural language queries and insights.

 ##Tech Stack
 | Component | Technology | Description |